bloop-box/bloop-box-config/README.md

 Reconfigures the Bloop Server address and credentials.

-### Set Max Volume
+### Set Volume Range

-Sets the maximum volume (in percent) the Bloop Box client can be set to via the volume buttons.
+Sets the minimum and maximum volume (in percent) the Bloop Box client can be set to via the volume buttons.

 ### Add Config Tag